OUR BETTER NATURE

 ''We have to escape the life of commodity and replace it with the life of community.
 What’s going to be required is a conversion of consciousness.
 I call it plant consciousness.''

 A beech tree crashes down in a storm.
-When it is cut by the foresters into manageable sizes, a rich catalogue is revealed, of the narrative of its long life, overlayed with a record of the violence of its death and dismemberment. /Geoff Dunlop
+When it is cut by foresters into manageable sizes, a rich catalogue is revealed, of the narrative of its long life, written in the language of trees.
+It is overlayed with a record of the violence of its death and dismemberment at the hands of humankind.

 "A fable-like narrative ... displays the kind of abundant creativity that restores faith in the human endeavour."
 NEW STATESMAN